VIRAL PATHOGEN SAMPLING INSTRUCTIONS

 3. Put on a fresh pair of disposable gloves (for each variety) and remove a mature leaf from the lower branches of the plant and place on clean paper towel.

 4. Using the sterilized scissors, cut a sample approximately the size of a nickel or quarter from the leaf blade just above the petiole (Figure 1; Figure 2A).

 5. Chop the plant sample into as small of fragments as possible (Figure 2B).

 6. Open the barcoded Sample Tube from the Genie Lab kit, and add the chopped sample and close the tube tightly..

-7. Submerge the chopped sample in the solution by inverting the tube 5-10 times to ensure all plant material is coated, thereby inactivating the sample (Figure 2C).
+7. Submerge the chopped sample in the solution by inverting the tube 5-10 times to ensure all plant material is coated, thereby inactivating and preserving the sample (Figure 2C).

 8. Immediately place the sample into a cooler with ice or directly into a refrigerator.